EC3, like every other area of the City, has numerous narrow alleys, passages, hidden courts and yards which twist and turn and interconnect.

 The George and Vulture, a Dickensian chop house, looks out onto Bengal Court but its entrance in Castle Court.

-This little alley lies north of Change Alley off Birchin Lane and is home to the City institution the George and Vulture.
+This little alley lies north of Change Alley off Birchin Lane and is home to the City institution the George and Vulture

-Today it’s a restaurant but its origins were as a hostelry for travellers in the medieval period.
+which today is a restaurant but its origins were as a hostelry for travellers in the medieval period.

 In the 18th century it was a meeting place for the notorious Hell Fire Club.